SamYuen101234/chrome_dino_RL/README.md

 # The most detailed experiments and explaination of Chrome dinosaur in Deep Reinforcement Learning on GitHub

-Chome dinosaur is a game very suitable for beginners in deep reinforcement learning.
-In this repository, I will not only show the result of baseline DQN, but also compare its results with double DQN, Rainbow, policy gradient and Actor-Critic Algorithms.
+Chome dinosaur is a game very suitable for beginners in deep reinforcement learning because of its easy rules and environment setting.
+Although the game is easy for human but it is difficult for computer agent to learning it.
+Through this project, I will not only show the result of baseline DQN, but also compare its results with double DQN, Rainbow, policy gradient and Actor-Critic Algorithms.

 * [Baseline DQN](#Baseline-DQN)
 * [Double DQN](Double-DQN)